RisingLiberty/RexStl/README.md

 - twitter: [@nick_debreuck](https://twitter.com/nick_debreuck)
 - discord: Rising Liberty#2195

+## How to build
+1. Start by cloning with `git clone --recursive https://github.com/RisingLiberty/RexStl`
+2. Run `setup.py` in the root directory
+3. Run `generate.py` to generate the visual studio solution (and Ninja files).
+4. Run `build.py` to build the library
+5. Run `test.py -all` to run all the tests

 ## Usage
 If you're familiar with C++ and with the standard library that comes with every major compiler, the library doesn't come with many new features.